WaveHello/Anura3D-Info/Fortran_Info/Fortran_resources.md

 ## People to search for

-1) Damian Rousen - Leader in HPC Fortran and wrote a lot of the books referenced.
+1) [Damian Rousen](https://crd.lbl.gov/divisions/amcr/computer-science-amcr/class/members/group-lead/damian-rouson/) - Leader in HPC Fortran and wrote a lot of the books referenced.
 Part of the committee setting  the new standards and creating the new features for Fortran

+2) [Milan Curcic](https://milancurcic.com/) - Leader in HPC Fortran and wrote Modern Fortran - Building efficient parallel applications

 <!-------------------------- End of People Search ----------------------->